javalce/eslint-config/README.md

 });
 ```

-By default, the configuration will look for a `tsconfig.json` file in the root of your project.
-If you want to use a different file, you can specify it in the configuration:
+Also, if you want to use a different file, you can specify it in the configuration:

 ```js
 import { defineConfig } from '@javalce/eslint-config';